Motorwagenn/Menza/README.md

 * `UTB.Minute.DbManager` — Exposes a `/reset-db` endpoint used by the Aspire HTTP Command to drop, recreate, and seed the database with test data.
 * `UTB.Minute.Contracts` — Shared DTOs and the `OrderStatus` enum.
 Referenced by both WebAPI and Tests; entities are never exposed directly to clients.
 * `UTB.Minute.WebApi` — Minimal WebAPI with all business logic.
 Uses `TypedResults` throughout.
-* `UTB.Minute.Tests` — Integration tests running against a real SQL Server instance spun up via Aspire.
+* `UTB.Minute.WebApi.Tests` — Integration tests running against a real SQL Server instance spun up via Aspire.

 ---